 In most cases, employers will likely transfer removed employees to other jobs with sufficiently low lead exposure.
-Alternately, an employee's hours may be reduced so that the time-weighted average exposure is reduced to below the action level, or they may be temporarily laid off if no other alternative is feasible.
+Alternatively, an employee's hours may be reduced so that the time-weighted average exposure is reduced to below the action level, or they may be temporarily laid off if no other alternative is feasible.

-In all of these situations, MRP benefits must be provided during the period of removal -- i.e., you continue to receive the same earnings, seniority, and other rights and benefits you would have had if you had not been removed.
-Earnings include more than just your base wage; it includes overtime, shift differentials, incentives, and other compensation you would have earned if you had not been removed.
+In all of these situations, MRP benefits must be provided during the period of removal that is, you continue to receive the same earnings, seniority, and other rights and benefits you would have had if you had not been removed.
+Earnings include more than just your base wage; they include overtime, shift differentials, incentives, and other compensation you would have earned if you had not been removed.
 During the period of removal you must also be provided with appropriate follow-up medical surveillance.
 If you were removed because your blood lead level was too high, you must be provided with a monthly blood lead test.
 If a medical opinion caused your removal, you must be provided medical tests or examinations that the doctor believes to be appropriate.
-If you do not participate in this follow-up medical surveillance, you may lose your eligibility for MRP benefits.
+If you do not participate in this follow up medical surveillance, you may lose your eligibility for MRP benefits.

 When you are medically eligible to return to your former job, your employer must return you to your "former job status."
-This means that you are entitled to the position, wages, benefits, etc., you would have had if you had not been removed.
-If you would still be in your old job if no removal had occurred that is where you go back.
-If not, you are returned consistent with whatever job assignment discretion your employer would have had if no removal had occurred.
+This means that you are entitled to the position, wages, benefits, etc., you would have if you had not been removed.
+If you would still be in your old job if no removal had occurred, you are to be returned to this job.
+If you would not be in your old job, the job assignment to which you return must be consistent with the decision which your employer would have been obliged to make had no removal occurred.
 MRP only seeks to maintain your rights, not expand them or diminish them.

 If you are removed under MRP and you are also eligible for workers' compensation or other compensation for lost wages, your employer's MRP benefits obligation is reduced by the amount that you actually receive from these other sources.
-This is also true if you obtain other employment during the time you are laid off with MRP benefits.
+Similarly, if you obtain other employment during the time you are laid off, the benefits you receive under MRP are reduced by the amount you earn in such other employment.

 The standard also covers situations where an employer voluntarily removes an employee from exposure to lead due to the effects of lead on the employee's health-related condition, even though the standard does not require removal.
-In these situations MRP benefits must still be provided as though the standard required removal.
+In these situations MRP benefits must also be provided as though the standard required removal.
 Finally, it is important to note that in all cases where removal is required, respirators cannot be used as a substitute.
-Respirators may be used before removal becomes necessary, but not as an alternative to a transfer to a low exposure job, or to lay-off with MRP benefits.
+Respirators may be used before removal becomes necessary, but not as an alternative to a transfer to a low exposure job or to a lay-off with MRP benefits.

-X. Communication of Hazards -- subsection (I)
+X. Employee Information and Training -- subsection (I)